-Other things we bring on trips.
+Travel essentials that we bring on trips.

 You’d be surprised by how many hotels have just 1 or 2 outlets.
 I’ve had to stay up on many occasions just so I could plug the last charger in.
 This PowerCube is compact and has 4 outlets and 2 USB jacks.

-SCOTTeVEST Absolute Cargo Pants
+SCOTTeVEST Men’s Hidden Cargo Pants